-Other structural features worth considering include the footbed, which may have a deep heel cup or heel stabiliser to help with alignment and support, and lots of cushioning for comfort.
+Other structural features worth considering include the footbed, which may have a deep heel cup or heel stabilizer to help with alignment and support, and lots of cushioning for comfort.

-Steel toe work boots, or those with a carbon fibre toe, can provide additional protection from impact and shock, and sometimes even from electrical currents.
+Steel toe work boots, or those with a carbon fiber toe, can provide additional protection from impact and shock, and sometimes even from electrical currents.

-Finally, you’ll want to consider the colour of your boots.
+Finally, you’ll want to consider the color of your boots.
 Black or brown is fairly standard.
 Black is a timeless option, great for formal attire.
 Brown is more casual and very versatile.

 Frequently asked questions about men’s boots